DevoteamNL/.github/profile/README.md

 # Joining this GitHub organization

+Anyone within Devoteam Netherlands is eligible to join this GitHub organization.
 To join this GitHub organization please use our [self-service form](https://forms.gle/mVCsYVPKxdqSckbu6), logging in with your Devoteam Google account.